 Meet Jill’s boss.
-Difficult, impossible to satisfy, mean micromanaging menace of a manager.
+Difficult, impossible to satisfy, a mean micromanager.

 Meet Jill.
-Sweet by nature, pushed to the extreme, driven up the wall by constant control of her movements and unkind (or just plain rude) emails, and conversations stopping mid-sentence once she enters the room.
+Sweet by nature.
+Pushed over the brink.
+Driven up the wall by constant control of her movements, unkind (or just plain rude) emails, and conversations stopping mid-sentence once she enters the room.

-Her boss is just outside the door, freshening her makeup while complaining to someone on the other side of the phone call how useless she finds Jill, unaware of Jill’s eavesdropping.
+Her boss is just outside the door, freshening her makeup while complaining to someone on the other side of the phone how useless Jill is, unaware of Jill’s eavesdropping.

 “Enough is enough.”, the boss hisses into her mobile.

-Later that day Jill repeats “Enough is enough!” one more time under her breath while clutching the baseball bat even tighter to make the first strike really count.
+Later that day Jill repeats, “Enough is enough!” one more time, under her breath while clutching the baseball bat really tight.
+She wants to make the first strike really count.

-When Jill leaves the cubicle having wiped her tears of anger, her boss is for once silenced by the awkwardness of the situation.
-Jill, on the other hand, nods in her direction as if to say hello and leaves the restroom with a wide smile on her face.
+When Jill leaves the cubicle, having wiped away her tears of anger, her boss is for once silenced by the awkwardness of the situation.
+Jill, on the other hand, nods in her direction as if to say hello, and leaves the restroom with a wide smile on her face.

 B2, C1, C2